steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         This removes the necessity to construct a DependencyGraph in increasing order of dependencies.
         How can a DbContext be obtained?
 GetAllDependencyTypes will be used in the context of the integration tests.

+    Provide a histogram in the web UI representing the distribution of gradients.
 ### Jupyter
     https://stackoverflow.com/questions/34819221/why-is-python-setup-py-saying-invalid-command-bdist-wheel-on-travis-ci
         error: invalid command 'bdist_wheel'